Greece's FinMin satisfied with bank results, optimistic on recap

-ATHENS Greek Finance Minister Euclid Tsakalotos said on Saturday he was satisfied with the results of stress tests on the country's four main banks and confident they would successfully recapitalize by the end of the year.
+ATHENS Greek Finance Minister Euclid Tsakalotos said on Saturday he was satisfied with the results of stress tests on the country's four main banks and confident they would sucessfully recapitalise by the end of the year.

-Greece's banks need 14.4 billion euros ($15.85 billion) of fresh capital in an adverse scenario of economic performance, the European Central Bank said on Saturday, in health checks to start the rehabilitation of the country's lenders.
+Greece's banks need 14.4 billion euros (10 billion pounds) of fresh capital in an adverse scenario of economic performance, the European Central Bank said on Saturday, in health checks to start the rehabilitation of the country's lenders.

 In checks on the financial strength of the four main banks - National Bank of Greece, Piraeus, Alpha Bank and Eurobank - the ECB determined that even should the economy perform as forecast, under a so-called baseline scenario, the banks would need 4.4 billion euros ($4.8 billion).